HUPO-PSI/mzQC/cv/howto_create_cv_terms.md

 provided, a new CV term will be created based on the request and added to the QC CV.

-Each metric (and CV entry request) MUST include the following information:
+## Each metric (and CV entry request) MUST include the following information

 - Name: A (short) string describing your metric.
 - Definition: A longer description.
 This MUST include information about how the